ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 ![hevm keys](../img/2020/07/hevmkeys.png?raw=true "")

-Whenever we reach a branching point (`JUMPI` opcode) with a symbolic argument, `hevm` will make an smt query to see which branches are possible.
+Whenever we reach a branching point (`JUMPI` opcode) with a symbolic argument, `hevm` will make an SMT query to see which branches are possible.
 If both branches are satisfiable, we can choose the branch we are interested in by pressing `0` or `1`.

 ### Executing against live contracts